The Exciting Future of Space Tourism: A New Era of Adventure Awaits

 Space Tourism

-The voyage began in 2001 when American businessman Dennis Tito paid an estimated $20 million to go to the International Space Station (ISS) on a Russian Soyuz spacecraft, making him the first space tourist in history.
-Tito’s mission launched space tourism and demonstrated that, despite high costs, civilian space flight was feasible.
+The journey started in 2001, when American entrepreneur Dennis Tito flew to the International Space Station (ISS) on a Russian Soyuz spacecraft for a reported $20 million, the first so-called space tourist.
+Tito’s mission kicked off space tourism and proved that, if one could afford it, civilian space flight was possible.

-Since then, a number of other private citizens have emulated Tito, but space travel remains unattainable for the majority of people due to high prices and restricted availability.
-But things are quickly changing as more businesses join the market; some want to lower the cost of space travel so that more people may afford it.
+Since then, several other private citizens have followed Tito’s example, but for most of us, space travel has remained out of reach, not least because of its prohibitive price and limited availability.
+But things are changing rapidly as more companies enter the market; some hope to reduce the cost of space travel enough that all could afford it.

 Space Tourism